 Is teeth whitening worth the costs?

 Answer: One of the most common questions that individuals ask as they try to settle for teeth whitening is worth the cost.
 It would be good to note that professional tooth whitening is worth every dollar you spend.
 Over-the-counter products will not give you consistent results that you can work within the long term.
 However, professional teeth whitening can ensure that you are sorted for the rest of your life, as long as you practice proper hygiene and invest in professional dental care.
 Buying an over-the-counter whitening product might look like a cost-saving right now but will have consequences in the future.

 Answer: Unfortunately, the answer is no. Some people cannot and should not whiten their teeth.
 For instance, people under 18 years cannot whiten their teeth.
 This type of dental procedure is also not suitable for pregnant women or people with health problems.
 In the same breath, teeth whitening is not ideal for teeth problems such as weak gums, jaw problems, periodontal disease, decayed teeth, or exposed roots.
 You must consult your dentist before engaging in any teeth whitening activity to ascertain that you are healthy enough.

 How does teeth whitening work?

 Answer: The process of teeth whitening is easy to understand.
-It starts with the dentist filling the custom-fitted cast with whitening gel, which is then placed over the patient’s teeth.
-The active ingredient in the gel starts to break down just as oxygen enters your enamel and the dentin.
+It starts with the dentist filling the custom-fitted cast with whitening gel, placed over the patient’s teeth.
+The gel’s active ingredient starts to break down just as oxygen enters your enamel and the dentin.
 The stains in the tooth are then broken down, leaving you with shiny, white pearls.
 It is essential to understand that teeth whitening does not change the structure of the tooth.
 By breaking down the stains, the teeth become lighter.
 However, this is not a process you should try at home.
 Whitening substances should only be used under the supervision of a dentist.

 Is the teeth whitening process safe?